mjcaisse/cppnow-website/src/pages/location/lodging.md

 <h4 class="highlight" markdown="1">The Aspen Meadows Resort is sold out for C++Now 2023.</h4>
 ---

-Saturday May 6th, Sunday May 7th, and Monday May 8th in our room block are sold out!

-There are a very small number of rooms left in our block for Tuesday May 9th through Friday May 12th -- approximately two rooms remaining each of those days (as of April 2, 2023).

-All the remaining rooms at the Meadows which are not part of our block are completely sold out.

 ## Alternative Hotels

 Here are some other local hotels that appear to be more-or-less reasonably priced and reasonably close the Aspen Center for Physics: